 Cardamom: This highly aromatic spice adds a hint of pine-like fragrance and delicate yet spicy flavor to the chiffon cake.
 Although you can do without cardamom for the recipe, I’d recommend giving it a try.
-You should be able to find cardamom in the spice aisle at any major grocery stores or specialty spice shops.
+You should be able to find cardamom in the spice aisle at any major grocery store or specialty spice shop.
 If you’re not sure what else to do with it after baking the chiffon cake, use cardamom just like you would with cinnamon.
-Try a pinch of the spice with your cold brew coffee, baked goods, curries or roast meats.
+Try a pinch of the spice with your cold brew coffee, baked goods, curries, or roast meats.
 It can be a game-changer.

 Neutral Oil: Use canola or vegetable oil; please do not use olive oil or other kinds of oil.

-Cake Flour: I’ll talk more about it in details below.
+Cake Flour: I’ll talk more about it in detail below.
 If you are making a chiffon cake, use cake flour, not all-purpose flour.
-At least you can make homemade cake flour with all-purpose flour and cornstarch (See Notes in the Recipe below).
+At least you can make homemade cake flour with all-purpose flour and cornstarch (See Notes in the recipe below).

 Eggs: I use large eggs for all my recipes on the blog as they are the standard size in American recipes.